 Not paying attention to how your banks assess your creditworthiness could cost you millions of dollars

-How do your banks price your term loans, revolvers, and other credit facilities and importantly, what makes your business profitable to each of your banks?
-Each bank has its own internal methodology, of which you might not be aware, but should be, writes Stephan Ireland.
+How do banks price your term loans, revolvers, and other credit facilities?
+Importantly, what makes your business profitable to each of your banks?
+Each bank has its own internal methodology, of which you might not be aware, but should be.

 Banks utilize RAROC (risk adjusted return on capital), a risk-based profitability measurement, to assess the efficiency of their business relationships with corporations.
-Similarly, savvy treasurers utilize the tool to monitor costs and to ensure competitive pricing in their banking relationships.
-The range of products & services offered are evolving and their costs are increasing as treasurers’ needs broaden, regulations become more burdensome, and markets become more sophisticated.
+Similarly, savvy treasurers use the tool to monitor costs and ensure competitive pricing in their banking relationships.

 At some banks, paper Account Analysis Statements are still priced lower than electronic versions of the same report in PDF, CSV, or EDI 822.
 One bank is actually charging its corporate clients up to $175 per account monthly to receive an electronic version of the same report that comes in paper form for $25!
 That does not make sense! writes Bridget Meyer, senior director at Redbridge.